American companyGriffith Foods expands investment in Catalonia to serve all Southern Europe

 How do you see the food industry in Catalonia?

 The food industry in Catalonia historically has been one of the engines of the economy.
-I think there is a very interesting mix between the food industry and the tourism industry which is a plus for us, because then we can also focus in tourism.
+Therefore, there is an exciting mix between the food and tourism industries, which is a plus because we can also focus on tourism.

-We have a group of chefs and marketing specialists that develop products together with our clients that are attractive to the final consumer.
-Our clients are hotels, restaurants, and fast food chains.
+We have a group of chefs and marketing specialists that develop products with our clients that are attractive to the final consumer.
+Our clients are hotels, restaurants, and fast-food chains.
 We are focused on proteins, snacks and salads, and we provide solutions that make products much more attractive, delicious and have better texture and flavor.

 Innovation is part of the DNA of the company.
-How do you implement it?
+So how do you implement it?

 Innovation is core in our company.
 Our purpose is to blend care and creativity to nourish the world.
 We live innovation every day in all its aspects, not only related to our products but also to all processes within the company.
-Innovation is a key enabler to establish strong relationships with our customers and suppliers.
+In addition, innovation is critical to establishing solid relationships with our customers and suppliers.

-Here in Valls we have an R&D area that is always looking for new developments.
+Here in Valls, we have an R&D area always looking for new developments.
 We are proactive and show our clients different proposals.
-Griffith Foods has an innovation committee at a global level, a European committee, and locally our R&D team connects with the European one to look for new ideas and innovative products and processes.
+Griffith Foods has an innovation committee at a global level and a European committee.
+Our R&D team locally connects with the European one to look for new ideas and innovative products and processes.

-How do you think an industrial company like Griffith Foods can take advantage of Catalonia being positioned as a digital hub?
+How do you think an industrial company like Griffith Foods can take advantage of being positioned as a digital hub in Catalonia?

-It is very important for us.
-We are developing our foodservice business and the fact that Catalonia is positioning itself as a global digital hub will help us grow our B2B not only in Europe but will attract online businesses from the rest of the world.
+It is essential for us.
+We are developing our food service business.
+Catalonia's positioning as a global digital hub will help us grow our B2B in Europe and attract online companies from the rest of the world.

 We also work a lot with Asia, for example, importing and exporting products, and having a hub in Catalonia can make the connection to develop the online business easier.